SpikeInterface/spikely/docs/source/workflow.rst

-   Currently, two operations are supported: *Run*, and *Clear*.  *Clear* deletes all the elements in the pipeline enabling the user to quickly tear down the current pipeline before building up a new one.  *Run* is where the magic happens, instantiating the pipeline and moving extracellular data from element to element.
+   Currently, two operations are supported: *Run*, and *Clear*.  *Clear* deletes all the elements in the pipeline enabling the user to quickly tear down the current pipeline before building up a new one.  *Run* is where the magic happens, instantiating the pipeline and transforming the extracellular data as it flows from the source element (Extractor) to the sink element (Sorter or Exporter).